ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 <!--Finally, the package provides a number of visualization functions-->
 <!--to quickly explore simulation output.-->

-## The general stucture of an ss3sim simulation
+## The general structure of an ss3sim simulation

 An ss3sim simulation requires three types of input:
 (1) a base SS model of the underlying truth, or operating model (OM);